Search Results - "species"

 10. 130

-Characterization of xylem water potential in ten native plants of north-eastern Mexico por González Rodríguez, Humberto, Cantú Silva, Israel, Ramírez Lozano, Roque Gonzalo, Gómez Meza, Marco Vinicio, Uvalle Sauceda, José Isidro, Maiti, Ratikanta
+Characterization of xylem water potential in ten native plants of north-eastern Mexico by González Rodríguez, Humberto, Cantú Silva, Israel, Ramírez Lozano, Roque Gonzalo, Gómez Meza, Marco Vinicio, Uvalle Sauceda, José Isidro, Maiti, Ratikanta

 “…The implications of this study suggest that the species respond differently to drought through the employment of different strategies and there is scope for forest and range management practices in the selection of drought tolerant species for planting and reforestation of drought prone areas…”